 I love engaging with people while I’m sketching so I have always found this reluctance to urban sketch in my local area a little odd.
 However, I have found that since the lockdown restrictions have eased I’ve been so keen to sketch on location that this no longer is preventing me from sitting down.

 I have also noticed in the last few months that my first consideration when I’m everyday sketching is to find a place to sit.
-This is partly due to finding a comfortable, non-obvious spot (I normally don’t have a stool/seat with me) but now finding a safe location with adequate social distancing is an additional requirement.
-I can no longer stop anywhere I want to sketch, I have to find a place out of the way.
+This is partly due to finding a comfortable, non-obvious spot and I normally don’t have a stool/seat with me.

 So the big realisation I’ve had is: